 - Blogging helps to stay on the top of the customer’s mind.

 The worst thing to experience in business is customers forgetting about you.
 There’s a lot of noise and confusion in the world, so you have to ensure you’re always on top of your customer’s mind –or else your competitor will!
 By blogging continuously and leveraging social media and email to share contents, businesses can stay fresh, constant and on top of customers mind.

 - Blogging helps to build a powerful identity for a business.

-When you think of smartphones what comes to mind?
-May be Apple, Sony or Sumsung!
+When you do think of smartphones what comes to mind?
+Maybe Apple, Sony or Samsung!
 When you think of soft drinks, what comes to your mind?
 Sure it will be Coca Cola or Pepsi.
 Brand development helps a business to build a name.
 Blogging helps a business to position itself as the best in its field as well as build brand integrity—a special identity for the business.